 Founder | President

-Trevor is the founder and President of the Colorado Prairie Initiative.
+Trevor is the founder and President of Grasslands Unlimited.
 After earning a writing degree at Northern Michigan University, he moved to Montana where he worked as a hunting guide in the plains of northeastern Montana.
-While chasing mule deer and antelope through the sage, Trevor fell in love with the expansive grasslands of the American heartland, and eventually decided to pursue a career in public land law.
+While chasing mule deer and antelope through the sage, Trevor fell in love with the expansive grasslands of the American heartland, and eventually decided to pursue a career in wildlife and public land advocacy.